knottem/WeatherApi/README.md

 - [X] Add logging
 - [X] Add basic error handling
 - [X] Compare the results from the different APIs and return a merged result
+- [X] Use custom properties with h2 for tests

 ## TODO
-- [ ] Use custom properties with h2 for tests

 - [ ] Add GitHub actions for testing.
-- [ ] Add documentation to every class and method - PRIO 1
+- [ ] Add documentation to every class and method
 - [ ] Add more tests.
 - [ ] Change my basic caching to use spring boot caching (https://spring.io/guides/gs/caching/)
 - [ ] Add more weather APIs(Danish - DMI, Finnish - FMI)